 “Two to three weeks ago Patty had placed an order with me on Monday and by Tuesday or Wednesday she was completely out of lettuce,” Corrine Holm of Artesian Farm said in early December.
 “We had to run more lettuce down to them.
 I think it’s a great partnership, working with New Buffalo Area Schools, I feel proud that we get to partner with the district and offer the kids our products.”

 That spirit of gratitude goes both ways.

 “Knowing that our students are receiving fresh, vitamin-packed lettuce each week, right from the farm, is a wonderful feeling,” Patty said.

-Melanie Wong is Program Communications Manager at Groundwork Center for Resilient Communities, which is the communications and outreach partner for 10 Cents a Meal for Michigan’s Kids & Farms, a program administered by the Michigan Department of Education and funded for the 2021-2022 school year at $5 million.
+Melanie Wong is the Farm to Early Care and Education Specialist at Groundwork Center for Resilient Communities, the communications and outreach partner for 10 Cents a Meal for Michigan’s Kids & Farms, a program administered by the Michigan Department of Education and funded for the 2021-2022 school year at $4.5 million.